NietoDeveloper/Pharmacy/server/README.md

 **Step 4 — Configure environment variables**

-Create a `.env` file with your MongoDB connection string, JWT secret, and admin passphrase.
+Create a `.env` file in the `server` directory with your MongoDB connection string, JWT secret, and admin passphrase.

 **Step 5 — Start the server**